joyfan00/gestures/README.md

 This is a repository containing gestures for the Baxter robot (wave, high five, handshake, and thumbs up).

 To run, use the following commands:
-First, place into your src folder in your ros workspace.
+First, go to your src folder in your ros workspace.
+Then, clone the repository.
+This is assuming that you are in your ros_ws to start out.

+'''
-ls src
+<br>ls src
-git clone ________
+<br>git clone ________
+'''

-Then, in your ros workspace directory, compile your workspace using the catkin_make command.
+Then, in your ros_ws directory, compile your workspace using the catkin_make command.

+'''
+<br> catkin_make
+'''

-Lastly, run the gesture using rosrun.
+Lastly, in your ros_ws directory, run the gesture using rosrun.

+'''
-rosrun gestures wave.py
+<br>rosrun gestures wave.py
-\nrosrun gestures thumbsup.py
+<br>rosrun gestures thumbsup.py
-\nrosrun gesture high_five.py
+<br>rosrun gesture high_five.py
-\nrosrun gesture handshake.py
+<br>rosrun gesture handshake.py
+'''